erincameron11/electronichealthrecordsUI/README.md

 Below are instructions for how to run the application:
 1. Clone this repository by typing the command into a Terminal window: 'git clone <repo_name>'
 2. Navigate to the new folder in the Terminal
-3. Enter the command: 'javac Main.java' in the Teminal and wait.
+3. Enter the command: `javac Main.java` in the Teminal and wait.
 This may take a few seconds to process.
-4. Enter the command: 'java Main.java' in the Terminal.
+4. Enter the command: `java Main.java` in the Terminal.
 The application should now be up and running.

 ## Login
 Login information for both a Patient and HCP user are below:
 Patient:
-'Email address: pat@email.com'
+`Email address: pat@email.com`
-'Password: health456'
+`Password: health456`

 HCP:
-'Email address: hcp@email.com'
+`Email address: hcp@email.com`
-'Password: admin123'
+`Password: admin123`